LLM360/Reasoning360/README.md

 Download the data and prepare them into `.parquet`, the default format in training script.
 (TODO: will update a script version directly using data from huggingface download soon)

 ### (2) [Optional] Customize chat template
-Run `tools/change_tokenizer_config.py` if you want to apply '<think>'-aware chat template.
+Run `tools/change_tokenizer_config.py` if you want to apply 'think'-aware chat template.
 Now only the 'Qwen' families are supported.
 ```python
 python tools/change_tokenizer_config.py -i <input_model_directory> -o <output_model_directory>
 ```